Art and illustration

 - animated commercials, television shows, short films or government information services (including health and education)

 Research shows that freelance and small businesses make up the majority of the creative industries, so this section is dedicated to helping you develop your business skills.
 Get advice on starting or growing a business from our student startup support team.
-Please contact our Student StartUp Team for advice about freelancing.
+Please contact our Student StartUp Team for advice about freelancing or starting your own business.

 Useful websites to help you start your job search